-S's are calm, collected people who choose their words carefully.
-They are patient and kind in their responses, and are quite thoughtful in all that they do.
-In addition, they exhibit gentleness and openness to new people and new surroundings, though they will need some time to adapt before opening up and showing their truly warm spirit.
+S-personalities are calm, collected people who choose their words carefully.
+They are patient, kind, and thoughtful people, rarely speaking out of turn or without intent in pretty much everything they do.
+They are gentle and open to new people and new surroundings, though they will need some time to adapt before opening up and showing their truly warm spirit.